chankyupark/fashion_docker/README.md

 ## Introduction

-``fashion_docker`` can clcontinuously collects all the peprcepts, synchronizes them and publishes an integrated percept message.
+Given a person-level ROI as input, ``face_docker`` can classify multiple attributes about the clothing and accessories a person is wearing.

 This container interfaces with clients via ROS2 topics.